SuperOfficeDocs/superoffice-docs/docs/database/tables/usergrouplink.md

 ---
-uid: usergrouplink
+uid: table-usergrouplink
 title: usergrouplink table
 description: Link table between associate and usergroup, specifies secondary group membership.
 From SIX an associate may belong to more than one usergroup.
 Http://techdoc.superoffice.com has more information about how roles are implemented. so.generated: true
 keywords:
   - "database"
-  - "usergrouplink"
+  - "UserGroupLink"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# UserGroupLink Table (60)
+# usergrouplink Table (60)

 ## Fields